 I left that day with a heightened sense of awareness about the entire process and a great deal of respect for the people involved and their dedication to the roles they play in providing beef to consumers.

-My intent had been to provide a detailed story about that invent which was highlighted by the appearance of Dr. Temple Grandin; a most amazing woman and one who not only loves a great steak but is passionate about seeing that the animals who provide us with that resource are treated humanely; it is her life’s work.
+One highlight of that event was the appearance of Dr. Temple Grandin; a most amazing woman and one who not only loves a great steak but is passionate about seeing that the animals who provide us with that resource are treated humanely; it is her life’s work.

 We were also blessed that day to hear from Sara Shields, a fourth generation Colorado cattle rancher who shared with us the very personal side of cattle ranching and her love of what they do, filled with both hard work and compassion, it brought some of us to tears.

-I met two men that both brought that same level of commitment that we saw in Sarah; a true passion to work the land and raise cattle and do it well.
-Karen will be doing a guest post for me next week featuring one of them but today I want to talk about meeting Todd Inglee with Ralston Valley Beef came to my home, we had a long conversation and he left me with some sample of the beef they produce.
+I was introduced to a man that brought that same level of commitment that we saw in Sarah; a true passion to work the land and raise cattle and do it well.
+Todd Inglee with Ralston Valley Beef came to my home, we had a long conversation and he left me with some sample of the beef they produce.

 Soft spoken, warm and so passionate about what he does, I seriously could have talked to Todd all day long; I’ve definitely gone from totally uninformed to feeling like I have a much better knowledge of some of the aspects of cattle ranching in Colorado; especially a smaller family organization like Todd’s.